 Shelley Pearsall is the author of seven acclaimed books for middle grade and teen readers.
 Her inspiring and thought-provoking novels are used in classrooms worldwide, and her author visits have reached a quarter-million students.
 She is represented by literary agent Steven Malk of Writer's House.

-Prior to becoming a full-time author, Shelley was a classroom teacher.
-She has also worked in the education departments of several parks and history museums where she created museum theater events and led public programs.
-She has a B.A. from The College of Wooster and a Master's in Education, M. Ed., from John Carroll University.
+Prior to becoming a full-time author, Shelley was a classroom teacher and a museum educator creating interactive programs and museum theater events.
+She has a B.A. from The College of Wooster and M. Ed. from John Carroll University.

 Shelley’s first book, Trouble Don’t Last, was published in 2002 and received the prestigious Scott O’Dell Award for Historical Fiction.
-All of the Above and The Seventh Most Important Thing were named American Library Association Notable Books.
-Her newest novel is Things Seen From Above (February 2020).
-Shelley’s books have appeared on numerous state reading award lists and received other honors.
+All of the Above (Hachette Book Group) and The Seventh Most Important Thing (Penguin Random House) were both named American Library Association Notable Children's Books of the year.